Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *The Lord Mayor*

 The Mayor is effectively the head of state in New Crobuzon, although Parliament controls the purse strings, and the home secretary controls much of the civil service.
 The mayor influences foreign and domestic policy through his control of the militia, and he has the powers of arrest, torture, and Remaking.
-To ensure the city prospers, he operates primarily through wheedling, deal-making, threatening to use the militia, and enforcement of Parliament’s edicts.
+To ensure the city prospers, he operates primarily through wheedling, deal-making, threatening the use of militia, and enforcement of Parliament’s edicts.
 He shares responsibility with Parliament for foreign policy, overseas trade, and conducting wars.

 While Parliament is responsible for taxation and proposing legislation, it is primarily a check on mayoral power.
 In good times, the two operate in a sort of symbiotic harmony.
 In bad times, nothing is too outrageous: fiscal threats, petty vengeances, blackmail, and outright Remakings are sometimes part of the political game in New Crobuzon.
 A cabinet of six to seventeen lords and ministers – appointed by the Mayor – reports to him and none other.
 Although the precise configuration varies, most cabinets include a Lord Privy Seal, Minister of Commerce and Industry, Chancellor of the Exchequer, Minister of Justice (including the Junior Minister for Remaking,) Lord Captain of the Militia, Minister of State, and a Minister Without Portfolio.